Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST

-Within the standard cosmological framework, $\sim 26.5$\% of the Universe's current energy density is attributed to cold dark matter (CDM), whose existence has only been established through its gravitational influence on visible matter and radiation\,\cite{2022MNRAS.516.3556D, Planck:2018vyg, Massey:2010hh, 2022ApJ...934...43S, Mastropietro:2007kr, 2020Galax...8...37S, 2025MNRAS.542.2987S, 2025JCAP...01..021L, Cirelli2024}.
-However, the fundamental nature of DM remains unknown, and it may couple non-gravitationally to the Standard Model (SM) particles\,\cite{Bertone:2016nfn, Cirelli2024, Strigari:2012acq, Slatyer:2017sev, Lin:2019uvt}.
-Over the past few decades, researchers have sought to probe these interactions using a variety of astrophysical and cosmological observations as well as terrestrial experiments.
+Within the standard cosmological framework, $\sim 26.5$\% of the current energy density of the Universe is attributed to cold dark matter (CDM), whose existence has been established only through its gravitational influence on visible matter and radiation\,\cite{2022MNRAS.516.3556D, Planck:2018vyg, Massey:2010hh, 2022ApJ...934...43S, Mastropietro:2007kr, 2020Galax...8...37S, 2025MNRAS.542.2987S, 2025JCAP...01..021L, Cirelli2024}.
+However, the fundamental nature of DM remains unknown, and it may couple non-gravitationally to Standard Model (SM) particles\,\cite{Bertone:2016nfn, Cirelli2024, Strigari:2012acq, Slatyer:2017sev, Lin:2019uvt, Akita:2023yga}.
+Over the past few decades, researchers have sought to probe such interactions using a variety of astrophysical and cosmological observations, as well as terrestrial experiments.

-Among the many possible types of interactions, DM–baryon elastic scattering has been extensively studied for a broad class of theoretical models\,\cite{Ali-Haimoud:2023pbi, Blanco:2023bgz, Buen-Abad2022, Gluscevic:2017ywp, Dvorkin2014, Maamari2021, Sigurdson:2004zp, Zhang:2024mmg}.
-Depending on the underlying particle physics model, such interactions lead to the exchange of both heat and momentum between DM and baryons, resulting in shallower gravitational potential wells.
-These weakened potentials delay the gravitational collapse of matter, affecting the subsequent accumulation of DM and baryons, thus suppressing structure formation\,\cite{Maamari2021, Nguyen2021, Ali-Haimoud:2023pbi, Dvorkin2014, Boddy2018, Boddy2018}.
-These DM-baryon interactions have been examined through their signatures on the Cosmic Microwave Background (CMB)\,\cite{Ali-Haimoud:2021lka, Nguyen2021, Boddy2018}, the cosmological 21-cm signal\,\cite{Driskell2022, Rahimieh:2025fsb, Rahimieh:2025lbf, Barkana:2018lgd}, the Lyman-$\alpha$ forest\,\cite{Bose:2018juc, Buen-Abad2022}, the observed population of Milky Way satellite (MWS) galaxies\,\cite{Esteban2023, Buen-Abad2022, Maamari2021, Nadler:2019zrb}, and galaxy clustering data\,\cite{He:2025npy}.
+Among the many possible types of interactions, DM–baryon (electrons or protons) elastic scattering has been extensively studied for a broad class of theoretical models\,\cite{Ali-Haimoud:2023pbi, Nguyen2021, Blanco:2023bgz, Buen-Abad2022, Gluscevic:2017ywp, Dvorkin2014, Maamari2021, Sigurdson:2004zp, Zhang:2024mmg}.
+Depending on the underlying particle-physics model, such interactions lead to the exchange of both heat and momentum between DM and baryons, resulting in shallower gravitational potential wells.
+These weakened potentials delay the gravitational collapse of matter, affecting the accumulation of DM and baryons, thus, suppressing structure formation\,\cite{Maamari2021, Nguyen2021, Ali-Haimoud:2023pbi, Dvorkin2014, Boddy2018, Boddy2018}.
+DM-baryon interactions have been examined through their signatures on the Cosmic Microwave Background (CMB)\,\cite{Ali-Haimoud:2021lka, Nguyen2021, Boddy2018}, the cosmological 21-cm signal\,\cite{Driskell2022, Rahimieh:2025fsb, Rahimieh:2025lbf, Barkana:2018lgd}, the Lyman-$\alpha$ forest\,\cite{Bose:2018juc, Buen-Abad2022}, the observed population of Milky Way satellite (MWS) galaxies\,\cite{Esteban2023, Buen-Abad2022, Maamari2021, Nadler:2019zrb}, and galaxy clustering data\,\cite{He:2025npy}.